How exactly should universities view their students?

 One way of looking at it would be to say that the student’s relationship with her or his university is a contractual one, as some universities now do.
 In this relationship students accept a balance of rights and responsibilities in a legally defined relationship.
 Another would be to say that traditional models of managing higher education should give way to one in which students share, at least to some extent, the process of setting the institutional strategic direction and its implementation.

 It seems to me that we have spent too much time on funding and organisation development, and not enough on clarifying the nature of the learner journey through the higher education system, and the relationship between students and their teachers.
 We have been driven to prioritising structure over pedagogy.
-It’s time to redress the balance.Explore posts in the same categories: higher education, students, university
+It’s time to redress the balance.higher education, students, university